Barham Koondrook

 Not surprisingly, many activities here are based around the iconic Murray River including wetland cruises, fishing, camping, bushwalking, boating and canoeing.
 Combine these with a diverse and exciting range of eateries, a collection of individual country retail shops, niche farm-gate experiences and our many unique markets and events, and you’ll quickly see why Barham Koondrook has much to offer anyone looking for a refreshing change of scenery.

-Long, warm days and vibrant river landscapes make summer the perfect time to explore.
-Wander the Koondrook Barham Redgum Statue Walk, where 17 intricately carved redgum sculptures tell the stories of the twin towns.
-Or enjoy a relaxed stroll through Federation Reserve, now glowing with summer greenery and alive with the sounds of native birdlife.
+Crisp mornings and beautifully sunny days make autumn a wonderful time to explore Barham.
+Wander the Koondrook Barham Redgum Statue Walk, where 17 intricately carved redgum sculptures share the stories of the twin towns, framed by trees turning warm shades of gold.
+Or enjoy a peaceful stroll through Federation Reserve, where autumn colour and native birdlife create a calm and inviting setting.

-Paddle along the Murray River as the sun sparkles across the water, enjoy shady bushwalks beneath towering river red gums, or cool off with a refreshing dip at one of the sandy river beaches.
-For a slower pace, cycle along the Barham Riverside Walk or pack a picnic and unwind at Riverside Park, where wide-open river views and gentle breezes set the tone for a classic Summer day.
+Paddle along the Murray River beneath clear blue skies as gentle sunshine dances across the water, or enjoy a bushwalk under towering river red gums as leaves begin to fall.
+Take in the fresh air with a scenic ride along the Barham Riverside Walk, or pack a picnic and unwind at Riverside Park, where wide-open river views and mild afternoons set the tone for a classic autumn day.

-Discover the region’s fresh produce and summer flavours
+Discover the region’s seasonal produce and autumn flavours

-Murrabit Market, held on the first Saturday of each month, features over 80 stalls offering vibrant summer produce, fragrant herbs, artisan goods, and lush plants for your garden.
+As the season shifts, local markets and farm gates showcase the best of autumn’s harvest.
+Murrabit Market, held on the first Saturday of each month, features over 80 stalls offering fresh regional produce, artisan goods and garden treasures perfect for the cooler months.

-Sip wine beneath the shade of river redgums while soaking up the warmth of a summer afternoon at Barham Vines.
-At Restdown Wines, enjoy organic, low-sulphite wines paired with generous share platters featuring seasonal local produce.
-Stock up on summer essentials from Bundarra Berkshires, Barham Avocados, and the Redgum Grove farmgate stall—perfect for light, fresh meals and alfresco dining all season long.
+Autumn is a beautiful time to sip wine beneath the river red gums at Barham Vines, soaking up the gentle afternoon sunshine.
+At Restdown Wines, enjoy organic, low-sulphite wines paired with generous share platters highlighting seasonal local produce.
+Stock up on fresh regional favourites from Bundarra Berkshires, Barham Avocados and the Redgum Grove farmgate stall — ideal for creating hearty autumn meals and relaxed long lunches.

 Enjoy Retail Therapy

-Summer is the perfect time to explore Barham’s charming country boutiques and unique stores.
-Barham Thule is a must visit.
-From light, breezy warm-weather fashion to bright, sun-inspired homewares, you’ll find pieces that capture the easygoing spirit of the season.
-Whether you’re searching for the perfect gift or treating yourself, Barham offers a relaxed and welcoming shopping experience.
+Autumn is a lovely time to explore Barham’s charming country boutiques and unique stores.
+Barham Thule is a must-visit, offering beautiful trans-seasonal fashion, cosy layers and thoughtfully curated homewares inspired by the rich tones of the season.
+Whether you’re searching for the perfect gift or indulging in something special for yourself, Barham’s relaxed and welcoming shopping scene makes browsing a pleasure on crisp, sunny days.

 Step into History

 Discover Barham’s rich heritage with a visit to the iconic Barham Bridge, stretching across the Murray River.
 Built in 1904, this rare lift bridge is one of only two of its kind still in operation.
+With the Murray framed by soft autumn light, it’s a picturesque spot for a stroll.
 Continue your journey into the past at the Border Flywheelers Museum, where fascinating artefacts share the stories of the farming communities along the Murray–Darling Basin.

 Tee Off or Try Your Hand at Bowls

-Long summer days in Barham are ideal for a round of golf at the Barham Golf Course.
-Surrounded by natural bushland, the 18-hole championship course offers lush greens, scenic fairways, and a rewarding challenge for golfers of all levels.
-Stay a little longer at the Barham Golf Resort, featuring comfortable, self-contained units and ensuite caravan sites.
+Mild, sunny autumn days are perfect for a round of golf at the Barham Golf Course.
+Surrounded by natural bushland touched with seasonal colour, the 18-hole championship course offers manicured greens, scenic fairways and an enjoyable challenge for golfers of all levels.
+Extend your stay at the Barham Golf Resort, featuring comfortable, self-contained units and ensuite caravan sites.

 Prefer bowls?
 Visit CluBarham, home of the 2025 World Bowls Tournament.
-Pop in for social games on Tuesday and Saturday afternoons—visitors are always welcome.
-Enjoy a relaxed post-game meal in the warm summer air and soak up the friendly local atmosphere.
+Join in for social games on Tuesday and Saturday afternoons — visitors are always welcome.
+Afterwards, settle in for a relaxed meal and enjoy the crisp evening air and friendly local atmosphere.

 Barham Attractions